cooldogepm/BedrockEconomy/README.md

 # BedrockEconomy
-BedrockEconomy is an amazing economy plugin made for PocketMine-MP focused on stability and simplicity
+BedrockEconomy is an economy plugin made for PocketMine-MP focused on stability and simplicity

 ## Commands
 | Name | Description | Usage | Permission |